Benchmarking Graph Neural Networks: Datasets and Benchmarking Experiments

+The Circular Skip Link dataset is a symmetric graph dataset introduced in \cite{murphy2019relational} to test the expressivity of GNNs.
+Each CSL graph is a 4-regular graph with edges connected to form a cycle and containing skip-links between nodes.
+Formally, it is denoted by $\mathcal{G}_{N, C}$ where $N$ is the number of nodes and $C$ is the isomorphism class which is the skip-link length of the graph.
+We use the same dataset $\mathcal{G}_{41, C}$ with $C \in \{2, 3, 4, 5, 6, 9, 11, 12, 13, 16\}$.
+The dataset is class-balanced with $15$ graphs for every $C$ resulting in a total of $150$ graphs.

-{\bf Splitting.} Since the 3 TU datasets that we use do not have standard splits, we perform a 10-fold cross validation split which gives 10 sets of train, validation and test data indices in the ratio $8:1:1$.
+{\bf Splitting.} We perform a 5-fold cross validation split, following \cite{murphy2019relational}, which gives 5 sets of train, validation and test data indices in the ratio $3:1:1$.
 We use stratified sampling to ensure that the class distribution remains the same across splits.
-The indices are saved and used across all experiments for fair comparisons.
-There are $480$ train/$60$ validation/$60$ test graphs for ENZYMES, $941$ train/$118$ validation/$119$ test graphs for DD, and $889$ train/$112$ validation/$112$ test graphs for PROTEINS datasets in each of the folds. \\ {\bf Training.} We use Adam optimizer with a similar learning rate strategy as used in our benchmark's experimental protocol.
-An initial learning rate is tuned from a range of $1\times10^{-3}$ to $7\times10^{-5}$ using grid search for every GNN models.
-The learning rate reduce factor is $0.5$, the patience value is $25$ and the stopping learning rate is $1\times10^{-6}$.\\ {\bf Performance Measure.} We use classification accuracy between the predicted labels and groundtruth labels as our performance measure.
-The model performance is evaluated on the test split of the 10 folds for all TU datasets, and reported as the average and the standard deviation of the 10 scores.
+The indices are saved and used across all experiments for fair comparisons.\\ {\bf Training.} For the learning rate strategy across all GNNs, an initial learning rate is set to $5\times10^{-4}$, the reduce factor is $0.5$, the patience value is $5$, and the stopping learning rate is $1\times10^{-6}$.
+We train on the 5-fold cross validation with 20 different seeds of initialization, following \cite{chen2019equivalence}. \\ {\bf Performance Measure.} We use graph classification accuracy between the predicted labels and groundtruth labels as our performance measure.
+The model performance is evaluated on the test split of the 5 folds at every run, and following \cite{murphy2019relational, chen2019equivalence}, we report the maximum, minimum, average and the standard deviation of the 100 scores, \textit{i.e.}, 20 runs of 5-folds.\\ {\bf Results.} The numerical results are reported in Table \ref{tab:csl} and analyzed in Section \ref{sec:lap_pe}.
+In this paper, we use CSL primarily to validate the impact of having Graph Positional Encodings (Section \ref{sec:lap_pe}) that is proposed as a demonstration of our benchmarking framework to steer new GNN research.

-Our numerical results on the TU datasets -- ENZYMES, DD and PROTEINS are presented in Table \ref{tab:tableTU}.
-We observe all NNs have similar statistical test performance as the standard deviation is quite large.
-We also report a second run of these experiments with the same experimental protocol, \textit{i.e.} the same 10-fold splitting and hyperparameters but different initialization (seed).
-We observe a change of model ranking, which we attribute to the small size of the datasets and the non-determinism of gradient descent optimizers.
-We also observe that, for DD and PROTEINS, the graph-agnostic MLP baselines perform as good as GNNs.
-Our observations reiterate how experiments on the small TU datasets are difficult to determine which GNNs are powerful and robust.